 Domain structure is your first major decision.
 Single domain?
 Multiple domains?
 The single domain model works for most organisations up to several thousand users.
 It’s simpler to manage, requires fewer domain controllers, and avoids the complexity of trust relationships.
 Unless you have a compelling reason for multiple domains (genuine security isolation requirements, not just political boundaries), stick with one.

 Naming conventions might seem trivial, but they’re not.
 Establish them early and enforce them religiously.
-User accounts, computer accounts, groups, OUs – everything needs a consistent naming scheme.
+User accounts, computer accounts, groups, OUs, everything needs a consistent naming scheme.
 Future you will thank present you when you’re trying to find something specific amongst thousands of objects.

 According to Microsoft’s good techniques for securing Active Directory, avoiding excessive privileges is vital.
-The number of Domain Admins should be minimal – ideally fewer than five even in large organisations.
+The number of Domain Admins should be minimal, ideally fewer than five even in large organisations.

-Implement the principle of least privilege religiously.
+Apply the principle of least privilege religiously.
 Not everyone needs Domain Admin rights.
 In fact, hardly anyone does.
 Create specific administrative groups with just enough permissions to do their jobs.
 Your helpdesk doesn’t need the ability to delete the entire domain.

 Use separate administrative accounts for privileged users.
 Your Domain Admin shouldn’t be checking email or browsing the web with their administrative account.
 It’s inconvenient, sure, but not as inconvenient as rebuilding your entire infrastructure after a ransomware attack.